Teen depression is a big issue many of us often overlook.

 Depression screenings at Norton Children’s

-All Norton Children’s Medical Associates practices already administer depression screenings starting at age 11.
+All Norton Children’s Medical Group practices already administer depression screenings starting at age 11.
 The screenings include a form for the patient to fill out, which his or her doctor then reviews.

 “The screening covers questions like, ‘Over the past two weeks, how often have you been bothered by feeling down, depressed or hopeless or had little interest or pleasure in doing things?’”
 Dr. Johnson said.
 “Their answers allow us to identify warning signs of depression and help patients start on the necessary path to treatment.”